On predictive inference for intractable models via approximate Bayesian computation: Introduction

-Generic methods for predictive ABC inference may be beneficial also when prediction is not the main goal of the analysis, such as in sequential Bayesian experimental design with intractable models.
-Also, various methods for model assessment and comparison based on data splitting (see e.g.~\citet{Vehtari2012,Burkner2020}), which are yet to be extended to the ABC setting, require the ability to predict data in a hold-out set (or in a cross-validation fold) given the rest of the data.
-These potential applications are however not the focus of this work.
+{Predictive ABC methods are also useful for parameter estimation and model comparison of intractable models.
+For example, computation of the posterior predictive distribution for the hypothetical future data to be observed given the candidate experimental design and current data is required in sequential Bayesian experimental design.
+This requires ABC resolution when the model is intractable, see \citet{Hainy2016,Kleinegesse2021}.} Also, various methods for model assessment and comparison based on data splitting (see e.g.~\citet{Vehtari2012,Burkner2020}), which are yet to be extended to the ABC setting, require the ability to predict data in a hold-out set (or in a cross-validation fold) given the rest of the data. {Predictive inference with tractable models may sometimes require ABC: Bayesian inference could be based on summarized data to make the likelihood function better behaving (see e.g.~\citet{Wood2010,Fasiolo2016}) or to alleviate the effects of possible outlier observations and model misspecification (see e.g.~\citet{Lewis2021}) which can render inference intractable.} These potential applications are however not the focus of this work.